- Why we need white label ad network or exchange in the first place

 - Making technology and people work as a single unit

 - Results: what companies end up with after SmartHub launch

 - The last word

-Last month SmartyAds officially announced the separation of Smarthub - one of the most cherished products in the line of white label solutions.
+In 2020 SmartyAds officially announced the separation of Smarthub - one of the most cherished products in the line of white label solutions.
 What was the reason for that?
-As was reported earlier, the technology was acquired by Deox.
+As was reported earlier, the technology was acquired by Deox Soft Corp.
 By now the product became really competitive on the market, and since it gained a solid reputation and weight among other known ad-tech solutions the best decision was to turn it into a standalone business and let it grow and develop independently.

 Today we decided to let you peek a little behind the curtains in order to understand what capacities and unique possibilities are hiding under the hood of the white label ad exchange solution.
 What is white label ad exchange and how it helps brands to raise their own proprietary businesses easily and as quickly in one month - about this read below in detail.